 Financial strategies for your 50s

-In your 50s, you're certainly closer to retirement, but how close largely depends on the goals you've set and are tracking toward.
+In your 50s, you're certainly closer to retirement, but how close largely depends on the goals you've set and are on track to achieve.

 If you’re planning to retire within the next five years — the average retirement age in the U.S. is 62* – go to the “Financial Strategies for your 60s” page to find suggestions tailored to your situation.
 If, however, you’re planning to wait until age 65 or later to retire, stay here to read some steps you can take now to make sure you have everything on track to live your golden years on your terms.